gouthr/interview/src/studyMaterial/SystemDesign.md

 Design an eCommerce website like amazon:
 ========================================
 1. Data model
-	-Users
+	- Users
 		- user details of the purchaser
-	-Product (Can have a product Category)
+	- Product (Can have a product Category)
-		- product details inlcuding category and price -Order
+		- product details including category and price
+	- Order
-		- shopping cart oreder details like amount, quantity, total price
+		- shopping cart order details like amount, quantity, total price

 	Relational DB vs NoSQL DB
-		-Relational DB like MySQL would need a product table.
+		- Relational DB like MySQL would need a product table.
 Product table would have a number of columns each representing a attribute of a product.
-		-NoSQL has the advantage of specifying only the details needed for that particular product.
+		- NoSQL has the advantage of specifying only the details needed for that particular product.
 		Other attributes of the product can be null.
 Details can be stored something like a JSON.

-2. Concurrency, consistency and Availability are very important when scaling an eCommerce site -Concurrency - suppose there is a single copy of the book remaining.
+2. Concurrency, consistency and Availability are very important when scaling an eCommerce site
+	- Concurrency - suppose there is a single copy of the book remaining.
 How to ensure concurrency if 2 users are trying to buy the same.
 		- Optimistic concurrency control (OCC) - Lock the entire row for the transaction.
 		This approach is better if there are a lot of conflicts.